Manufacturing Supply Chain Workflow Challenges

 3. Supply chain silos will disappear

-By synchronizing the supply chain process to align goals through through accountability and defined focuses
+By synchronizing the supply chain workflow processes to align goals through through accountability and defined focuses

 4. The definition of world-class expertise will evolve